rv-terraform/terraform1/README.md

 ## Terraform on Azure

-Prerequisite on linux: azure cli, terraform and git.
+Prerequisite on linux: azure cli, terraform and git.<br>
 Prerequisite on windows: azure cli, terraform, git, powershell/git-bash.

 # Follow below the instructions,